-2010 2017
+2018 2017

 \$ \$

-Note 20.
-RESERVES

-Share based payment reserve 1,965,372 823,660
+are based payment reserve 1,965,372 823,660

 The share-based payment reserve is used to record the value of equity benefits (options and performance rights) provided to directors, executives and employees as part of their remuneration and consultants / advisers for their services.
 Refer to Note 28 for details of share-based payments during the financial year.